hypernova of Eta Carinae is affecting our region of the galaxy

 absence of hair, an elongation of limbs, a more robust and capable immune

-system, and a greatly increased lifespan.
+system, and increased lifespan.

 majority of humans have long since abandoned these primitive biological